fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected/docs/README.md

 - Pluggable into any project with almost no changes to original NET / NET Core.
 - Supports automatic re-decryption on configuration reload if underlying IConfigurationProvider supports it
 - Supports per configuration value encryption derived subkey (called "subpurposes")
-- Supports pluggable encryption/decryption with different providers implementing a standard interface IProtectProvider.
-A standard provider based on Microsoft Data Protection API is provided by the companion package Fededim.Extensions.Configuration.Protected.DataProtectionAPI.
+- Supports pluggable encryption/decryption with different providers implementing a standard interface IProtectProvider (since version 1.0.12, keep in mind that implementing a secure and robust encryption/decryption provider requires a deep knowledge of security!).

 # How to Use